Akash-bhaumik/AWS-Resource-Tracker-Automation/README.md

 # 🎯 What This Project Demonstrates

-This project shows practical understanding of:
+This project demonstrates real DevOps skills:

 - AWS CLI automation
 - Shell scripting
 - Linux cron scheduling
-- Cloud resource monitoring
+- Cloud infrastructure monitoring

-These are fundamental skills used in **DevOps and Cloud Engineering**.
+These are core concepts used by **DevOps and Cloud Engineers**.

 ---

 # 👨‍💻 Author

 Akash Bhaumik
 B.Tech CSE
-University of Engineering and Management, Kolkata
+University of Engineering & Management, Kolkata

 ---